Balance Recovery

 Key features

-• Free for the first 10 addresses per chain; deeper scans are paid (coming soon)
+- Free for the first address per chain; deeper scans are paid

 How to use